What Type of Training is Required to be Board Certified in Cosmetic Surgery?

-He or she must also be board certified in one or more of these specialties before becoming an ABCS surgeon, and thus typically will have to obtain additional practice experience as well as pass rigorous examinations as specified by that board, which must be recognized by the American Board of Medical Specialties (ABMS), the American Osteopathic Association (AOA) or the American Board of Oral and Maxillofacial Surgery (ABOMS).
+With all specialties except plastic surgery, the candidate surgeon must also be board certified in one or more of these specialties, by a board recognized by the American Board of Medical Specialties (ABMS), the American Osteopathic Association (AOA), the American Board of Oral and Maxillofacial Surgery (ABOMS), or the Royal College of Physicians and Surgeons of Canada (RCPSC).
+Typically surgeons must obtain additional practice experience as well as pass rigorous examinations as specified by that board.
 In other words, most ABCS surgeons are already board certified before applying for a second board certification in the specialty of cosmetic surgery.

 2. Complete an AACS Certified Fellowship in Cosmetic Surgery

-Programs must be approved by the American Board of Cosmetic Surgery, affiliated with an accredited hospital or surgery center, and include a teaching staff surgeon with an academic appointment.
+Programs must be approved by the American Board of Cosmetic Surgery, certified by the American Academy of Cosmetic Surgery, affiliated with an accredited hospital or surgery center, and include a teaching staff surgeon with an academic appointment.
 Cosmetic surgery fellowship is a full-time program; participants may not conduct concurrent academic work or private practice during their fellowship training.
 There are currently 21 such programs, and during their year of fellowship training, surgeons obtain the following:

 - Comprehensive training in principles of aesthetics, cosmetic surgery procedures, management of patients during consultation, pre-operative work up, during surgical procedure, post-operative care, and management of complications arising from cosmetic surgery.